 UK cities have poor skills and productivity compared to their European counterparts

-by Sam Popper on September 23, 2016, posted in Uncategorised categories
+by Emily Carter on September 23, 2016, posted in Uncategorised categories

 Centre for Cities research has shown that nine in ten UK cities have worse productivity and skills than European city average.
 Chief Executive, Alexandra Jones said that this showed Government should “build on its devolution agenda”.